nusenu/ContactInfo-Information-Sharing-Specification/README.md

 ## hoster information

-### hosterurl
+### hoster
-hoster URL where this server has been ordered.
+Hoster domain where this server has been ordered.
 This should help other relay operators and future relay operators to find hosting providers.
+To normalize the provided domain:
-The URL MUST NOT include a protocol specifier (like "https://").
+- The domain MUST NOT include a protocol specifier (like "https://").
+- The provided domain MUST NOT redirect to another (sub)domain
+- If the hoster has multiple domains (using different TLDs) use the international version.
+- The domain MUST not include trailing slashes "/".
 If you are your own ISP (and are not offering a commercial service for others) this field is obsolete.

 example: